- MIDI guitar controllers are an expressive alternative to keyboard controllers.

 - MIDI pickups are also an alternative option worth considering.

-See our top picks for MIDI guitar controllers!
+- See our top picks for MIDI guitar controllers and pickups!

 We’re sure you’re all too familiar with MIDI keyboards by now and their uses in music production.
 If not, just know that a MIDI controller communicates with your DAW, telling it how to play your various synths and virtual instruments.
 MIDI data contains note and velocity information, control change data for automation, and many other messages associated with arrangement and production.

-The reason MIDI controllers are so handy for recording is they can be used for almost anything!
+MIDI controllers are so handy for recording because they can be used for almost anything!
 MIDI not only decides what notes are played (great for recording realistic piano sounds for example) but your controller can also be used to program drums and even automate your parameters.

-Choosing the correct one for you may take some time and research but think about what you are trying to achieve.
+Choosing the correct solution may take time and research, but think about what you are trying to achieve.